Drawing on Fulcrium’s proprietary benchmarking database and metrics established for over 20 years.

 Now that the supremacy of the integrated oil companies (IOCs) is behind us, they face almost constantly shifting sands.
 New dominant players, new competitors, new combinations of partners – all need evaluating and responding to.
 Increasing operating costs, more onerous regulations, restricted access to capital, exploration challenges, skills shortages, the opportunities and threats posed by Unconventionals (c.f.
 Fulcrium Canadian Oil Sands Benchmarking and US Permian, Eagle Ford, Bakken, Niobrara shale basins Light Tight Oil – LTO Benchmarking), and environmental risks – all require a cohesive strategy if they are not to stifle growth.

 Production from light tight oil plays surpassed 50% of total U.S. oil production in 2015 when light tight oil production reached 4.9 million per day (b/d).
-Tight oil production and overall U.S. oil production are expected to increase through around 2030 in the US Energy Information Administration Reference case.

-There is no better example of the impact of sudden transformation on an industry than light tight oil and shale gas in the USA.
 No-one envisaged even five years ago that the country would be able to leverage horizontal drilling and hydraulic fracturing to exploit reserves that, by current estimates from the US Energy Information Administration, amount to 862,000bn cu ft.
 It is the Permian that has been the strongest of the US shale oil regions in terms of crude production.

 From peak levels in the first half of 2015, output in the Eagle Ford shale of south Texas has declined 29 per cent, according to the EIA, while in the Bakken formation of North Dakota it is down 17 per cent.